Knocktopher: Sporting

 Sporting achievements are not new to Knocktopher.
-According to Art Kavanagh's book, Mary Langrishe, sister of Sir Hercules Robert Langrishe’s 1859-1943) and the 5th Baronet, was the Irish Lawn Tennis Ladies Champion on three occasions during the 1880s.
+According to Art Kavanagh's book, Mary Langrishe, sister of Sir Hercules Robert Langrishe's 1859–1943) and the 5th Baronet, was the Irish Lawn Tennis Ladies Champion on three occasions during the 1880s.

 And Knocktopher Footballers won the Kilkenny Senior Football Championship four times - 1901, 1908, 1910 and 1911.
 In their booklet to celebrate the Ballyhale C.D.S.
 (1895-1995) Cooperative Creamery anniversary, they carry a photo of the Knocktopher football 1908-1910 squad and note too that Knocktopher were the backbone of the County Kilkenny football team of 1911, the year they won the Leinster Senior Football Championship, beating Kildare.
 They were beaten in the All-Ireland Football Semi-final by Antrim that year, a feat never since surpassed by Kilkenny footballers.
 One of their best-known footballers of that time was Patrick J. Power, who was Manager of Ballyhale Creamery (1909-1920), and also represented Knocktopher in the Kilkenny team of 1911.

 Other

 The Treacy Clan record that Knocktopher had a well-known Cricket Team in 1884, among the best-known players being batsman, W. Power, and bowler, D. Treacy; that local competitors included teams from Ballyhale, Kilcurl, Knockmoylan, Hugginstown and Kilmoganny; and that the matches often took place on a cricket ground provided by Langrishes at Knocktopher Abbey.
 There were over 40 cricket teams in County Kilkenny at the time.

 Other notable events included holding the National Ploughing Championships in Knocktopher in 1978.
-Kilcurl born Sean O' (John) Farrell was Managing Director of its Irish National Ploughing Association from 1958-72.
+Kilcurl born Sean O' (John) Farrell was managing director of its Irish National Ploughing Association from 1958 to 1972.